ArweaveAlex/arc-pools/README.md

 Commands                                Description
-create <pool id>                        Create a pool using pools.json dlist                                   list all daemon mining processes dstop <daemon name>                     Stop a daemon mining process by name
+balance <pool id>                       Check the Bundlr and Arweave balance for the pool wallet create <pool id>                        Create a pool using pools.json dlist                                   list all daemon mining processes dstop <daemon name>                     Stop a daemon mining process by name